asadhijj/can-of-books-frontend/README.md

 ## Estimates
 Name of feature: Book can

-Estimate of time needed to complete: 7 hours
+Estimate of time needed to complete: 1 hour

 Start time: 7 pm

-Finish time: 1 am
+Finish time: 9 pm

-Actual time needed to complete: 6 hours
+Actual time needed to complete: 2 hours